Blubberbrumm/Techlabs-ds-2/README.md

   - Which method do we want to use?
   - Which metrics are we focussing on?
 How to modify the metrics?

+08.08.2024:
+  -  Which models do we do?
+What do we analyze
+  -  Tell Noparat that we can´t participate
+  -  generalising is important, data doesn´t need to be perfectly cleaned up
+  -  Trainingsscore vs Testscore: we have
+  -  Explorative analysis: what is in data, what do we need, what do we want to model, what do we want to test for?
+  -  Other group: men vs women
+  -  Hypothesis should be written down, but let model choose, what point we use
+  -  Solution for Missing data:
+      -delete row
+      -delete column
+      - input: add from median/mittelwert
+      -    -> use machine learning algorithm for input
+      -   randomforestclassifier  (sklearn, unter scikit-learn)
+   - understand linear regression and decision tree to get better understanding of more evolved algorithms